 Broad Community Connections is a community development organization revitalizing Broad Street by promoting the development of its diverse neighborhoods.

-Broad Community Connections is a non-profit, community development organization devoted to revitalizing the Broad Street corridor by promoting the economic, residential, and cultural development of its diverse surrounding neighborhoods.
-We do community development for collective impact.
+Broad Community Connections is a non-profit, community development organization devoted to revitalizing the Broad Street as a vibrant, equitable, and inclusive commercial corridor by promoting the health and economic, residential, and cultural development of its diverse surrounding neighborhoods.

 Broad Community Connections was founded and received its 501(c)(3) designation in 2008 in order to address long-standing community revitalization needs that were only exacerbated in the aftermath of Hurricane Katrina.
 The organization was deliberately constituted to be as inclusive, equitable, and expansive as possible, and the composition of its Board of Directors and the range of BCC’s programming continues to reflect that aspiration.